Kazem Behbehani

-Kazem Behbehani is a Kuwaiti immunologist and retired professor.
+Kazem Behbehani (كاظم بهبهاني; born 1943) is a Kuwaiti immunologist and retired professor.
 He is known for his research on tropical diseases before he became International Health Advocate at WHO.

 Early life and education

 Behbehani was born in Kuwait City, studied medicine at the Universities of Kuwait, Liverpool and London University and received a PhD in Immunology in 1972.

 He was a Post Doctoral Fellow at the London School of Hygiene and Tropical Medicine and the Mathilda and Terence Kennedy Institute of Rheumatology in London.

 He married Dr Sabikah Abdulrazzaq and has two daughters Faye and Farah.
 He also has five grandchildren, Jana, Bader, Mohammed, Lana and Leia.

 Career

 In 1983, Behbehani returned to Kuwait and joined University of Kuwait, Medical School, where he eventually became Professor of Immunology and tropical diseases.
 At the University level he held the following posts: Vice President for Research, Vice Dean of the Faculty of Science, Vice Dean (Research) of the Faculty of Medicine and member of the university council.
 During these years, he also became a visiting professor at Harvard Medical School (1979–1984).

 After the Invasion of Kuwait in 1990 Kazem Behbehani had to flee Kuwait and joined the WHO.
 At WHO (1990–2005), he worked in the vaccine research of the Global programmed of AIDS, was the Programme Manager of Tropical Disease Research (TDR), the Director of both the Division of the Control of Tropical Diseases (1994–1998) and, the Eastern Mediterranean Liaison Office (1998–2003) in Geneva.
 He served as a member of the WHO Board of Appeal, Secretary of number of Intergovernmental meetings (e.g. Tobacco Convention), as well as several of the committees/subcommittees of the Executive Board and the World Health Assembly.
 His last position was Assistant Director-General for External Relations and Governing Bodies (2003 - 5).
 In 2005, he became WHO Envoy.
 In 2006 he became official candidate in the WHO Director General election, where he succeeded to reach the top 5 list.

 Beside his WHO work he became member of many national and international advisory boards like the Scientific Advisory Board of the Cyprus International Institute for Environmental and Public Health; chairman of the International Atomic Energy Agency – IAEA’s External Panel for the Evaluation of Human Health Programme (2005); member of the International Agency for Research on Cancer – IARC’s Ethics Review Committee (2005–2009) or member of the board of Baroness Nicholson and J.K.
 Rowling’s Children’s High Level Group.